-EXECUTIVE SUMMARY Volatile Markets Expected
+EXECUTIVE SUMMARY Volat ile Markets Expected

 Bitcoin is undergoing its first meaningful correction since the April lows, cooling off after a relentless 50 percent surge that took the asset from \$74,501 to a new All-Time High of \$111,880.
 The current pullback reflects a change in tempo, following nearly 50 days of uninterrupted upside marked by minimal retracements.
-This retracement is not just technical-it comes amid renewed macro pressure following the unexpected decision by the US Court of Appeal to put on hold a lower court ruling suggesting some of the tariffs imposed by the US administration were illegal.
-The announcement saw a breakout in 30-year Treasury yields above 5 percent, and a wave of risk-off sentiment.
+This retracement is not just technical-it comes amid renewed macro pressure following the unexpected reinstatement of tariffs by the US government, resulting in a breakout in 30-year Treasury yields above 5 percent, and a wave of risk-off sentiment.

 At the same time, Bitcoin's derivatives markets are showing some signs of overheating.
 Options open interest has climbed to an All-Time High of \$49.4 billion-highlighting elevated institutional activity and increased hedging/speculation following the recent Bitcoin ATH.
-Such positioning suggests that the market is expecting heightened volatility, with expectations of further macro headwinds and structural profit-taking.
+Such positioning suggests that the market is expecting heightened volatility ahead, with expectations of further macro headwinds and structural profit-taking.
 On-chain metrics corroborate this: the Relative Unrealised Profit indicator has broken above its +2 standard deviation band, a historically euphoric zone that typically precedes sharp intraday swings and local tops.